Minimalism Lets You Embrace the Possibilities

 With simple actions, like owning fewer things or leaving space between each activity and appointment, there's room to focus on and appreciate what's left.
 We increase the Ma, leave room for possibilities, and make everything more precious.

-What can you remove today?
 Try it – Coco says you should.